Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 "Hey.
 Are you still thinking about Álahringr?" a low voice said behind him.

-The blond man looked around to see his brother leaning towards him, his voice drained by the wind.
-He could tell his brother was amused.
+The blond man looked around to see his brother leaning towards him.
+Despite being mostly drained by the wind, he could tell his brother was amused.

 He was reminded of the time two days ago, when his brother persuaded him.
 Persuaded to join Hjalvir's colonising company.
 He had initially refused to go, but the thought of peace and wealth compelled him, and so here he was.